wasp-lang/wasp/web/docs/auth/auth-hooks.md

 :::info

 It can be useful if you want to send the user a welcome email or perform some other action after the user signs up like syncing the user with a third-party service.

+It can also be useful to store the OAuth access token for the user in your database.
 :::

 Works with <EmailPill /> <UsernameAndPasswordPill /> <GithubPill /> <GooglePill /> <KeycloakPill />